PhaethonPsychis/Personal.Advisor.Service/MaritimeWEB3IndustryPartnersProgramme.md

 # Maritime WEB3 Industry Partners Programme

-The aim of the industry partners program is to bring together all industry players to collectively shape the vision, build the specifications, and map the strategy to create a public web3 infrastructure for the maritime ecosystem that is resilient, globally scalable, interoperable enabling platform applications to built on top<br><br>
+The industry partners program brings together industry players to collectively shape the vision, build the specifications, and build prototypes for a public web3 based infrastructure for the maritime ecosystem that is resilient, globally scalable, and interoperable that enables platform applications to built on top<br><br>
-We support the following domains:

 ### EnVision WEB3 Maritime Infrastructure.
 Build capacity